 That Olympic Pool is Really Big.
 Like, Really, Really Big

-Indeed, this type of pool is large.
 The first Olympic swimming competitions of the "modern" Games took place in the sea or in a river, which, traditionally, are good-sized bodies of water.
-Competitions now take place in a 164-foot swimming pool, which is usually indoors.
+Competitions now take place in 164-foot swimming pools, which are usually indoors.

 If someone—like your boastful brother-in-law who fancies himself the Mr. Jones with whom everyone is trying to keep up—tells you he is building a genuine Olympic-size pool in his huge backyard, he is either:

 - Owns an estate or lots of land and this is the first you've ever heard of it

 - Resides in an institution, like a school or some sort of municipal building

 - A teller of tall tales or an outright liar

 To clear things up, a regulation Olympic competition pool: